PotHix/pothix.github.com/content/now.md

 1. Working full time (and improving my skills) with Python and Golang
 1. Improving my [Rust](https://www.rust-lang.org/en-US/) skills and [trying to contribute to the compiler](/post/contributing-to-rust/) (not much time for it nowadays, unfortunately)
 1. Being one of the main organizers of the [São Paulo Rust community](https://www.meetup.com/Rust-Sao-Paulo-Meetup/) (for 2+ years), not very active due to the pandemic
 1. Consuming books (mostly audiobooks on Audible).
-My reviews are available [here](https://goodreads.com/pothix)
+My reviews are available [here](https://goodreads.com/pothix), but moving them to this blog.
-1. Researching and buying stuff to assemble my [dactyl-cc](https://github.com/mjohns/dactyl-cc/)
+1. Trying to get some time to assemble my [dactyl-cc](https://github.com/mjohns/dactyl-cc/).
-1. Taking care of my twin babies at home and not sleeping much.
+1. Taking care of my twin babies at home with all its ups and downs.

 These are some activities I still enjoy and want to be involved but I'm not finding much time nowadays: